Hostile Takeover

 He didn’t scream, wouldn’t give it that satisfaction, but he tightened his grip on his wrench, and did what he’d once done — he ran.

 The cross had been low to the ground, and with each glance backward, Khan saw it race across the ground, skittering on all fours.
-It didn’t run in a straight line.
+The thing didn’t run in a straight line.
 It zigged, but instead of zagging, it disappeared, and reappeared where he wasn’t looking.
 Skitter, blink, skitter, blink, closing in.

 He expected the end — but he expected gunfire.
 Instead, a worker’s knife sunk into his back, piercing his oil tank, and he fell over.
 Turn over, Khan.
 Look your death in the eye.
 Raise your wrench and do something for once.